MergeCommits/bird-band-status/README.md

-# Bird Banding Lab status code
+# Bird Banding status code

 Calculates the Bird Banding Lab database code for the condition of a bird.

-This tool is not affiliated with the USGS Bird Banding Lab.
+This tool is not affiliated with the USGS Bird Banding Lab or the CWS Bird Banding Office.

 ## License